marklogic/flux/docs/export/export-documents.md

 - `--encoding` will be ignored as applying an encoding requires reading the document into memory.
 - `--pretty-print` will have no effect as the contents of a document will never be read into memory.

-You typically will also not want to use the `--transform` option as applying a REST transform in MarkLogic to a very large binary may exhaust the amount of memory available to MarkLogic.
+You typically will not want to use the `--transform` option as applying a REST transform in MarkLogic to a large binary document may exhaust the amount of memory available to MarkLogic.

 ## Understanding partitions